atakanaltok/awesome-useful-websites/README.md

 * <https://www.newsinlevels.com/> - World news for students of English
 * <https://dood.al/pinktrombone/> - Human mouth and its sounds interactive voicebox
 * <https://www.japanese-wiki-corpus.org/> - Generated from the Japanese-English Bilingual Corpus of Wikipedia's Kyoto Articles
+* <https://latin-phrases.co.uk/> - Look up for the translation of the latin phrases

 #### Grammer